Resolution Options and Tips for Taxpayers Who receive IRS Letter LT1058

 Difference Between LT11 and LT1058

-The LT1058 is generally issued by Revenue Officers whereas the LT11 is issued by the IRS Automated Collection Systems (ACS).
+The LT1058 is generally issued by Revenue Officers, whereas the LT11 is issued by the IRS Automated Collection Systems (ACS).
 In other words, if your case has been assigned to a Revenue Officer, you are more likely to receive LT1058 when the IRS plans to levy your assets.
-If your account has not been assigned to a Revenue Officer yet, you are more likely to receive LT1058.
+If your account has not yet been assigned to a Revenue Officer, you are more likely to receive LT1058.
+Generally, when your account is assigned to a revenue officer, you will receive IRS form 9297 to notify you of this.

 How Long Do I Have to Respond to IRS LT1058?